Djafar-AML/J_Pexels_App/README.md

     Adopts a clean architecture approach with separate presentation, domain, and data layers for improved maintainability and scalability.

+  - ##### Jetpack Compose UI:

+      Utilizes Jetpack Compose for a declarative and efficient UI development experience, resulting in a modern and responsive user interface.

+  - ##### Dark and Light Mode Support:

+    Provides seamless switching between dark and light modes, adapting to the user's preferred display settings and reducing eye strain in low-light conditions.

   - ###### Dependency Injection:

     Utilizes Hilt Dagger for dependency injection, simplifying object creation and reducing boilerplate code.